Barbara Ann Deeks was born in Shoreditch, London, in 1937 – the only child of John Deeks, a costermonger, and his wife, Rose, a dressmaker.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2016 New Year Honours for services to charity and entertainment.

-Barbara passed away in a London care home on Thursday 10 December 2020.
+Dame Barbara Windsor passed away in a London care home on Thursday 10 December 2020.
 She was 83.